seanjtaylor/gas-price-forecast/README.md

 These packages have been used not only for their utility, but also for a hands-on exploration of their functionality.

-## Note
-I am an advisor for both Linea and Nixtla, and I believe in the quality and potential of their technology.
-Any feedback about these packages will be appreciated.

 ## Dependencies
 * Python
 * statsforecast